Fault-tolerant quantum computation by hybrid qubits with bosonic cat-code and single photons: Abstract

 \section{Abstract}

 Hybridizing different degrees of freedom or physical platforms potentially offers various advantages in building scalable quantum architectures.
-We here introduce a fault-tolerant hybrid quantum computation by taking the advantages of both discrete variable (DV) and continuous variable (CV) systems.
+We here introduce a fault-tolerant hybrid quantum computation by building on the advantages of both discrete-variable (DV) and continuous-variable (CV) systems.
 Particularly, we define a CV-DV hybrid qubit with bosonic cat-code and single photon, which is implementable in current photonic platforms.
 By the cat-code encoded in the CV part, the dominant loss errors are readily correctable without multi-qubit encoding, while the logical basis is inherently orthogonal due to the DV part.
 We design fault-tolerant architectures by concatenating hybrid qubits and an outer DV quantum error correction code such as topological codes, exploring their potential merits in developing scalable quantum computation.
-We demonstrate by numerical simulations that our scheme is at least an order of magnitude more resource-efficient over all previous proposals in photonic platforms, allowing to achieve a record-high loss threshold among existing CV and hybrid approaches.
-We discuss its realization not only in all-photonic platforms but also in other hybrid platforms including superconduting and trapped-ion systems, which allows us to find various efficient routes towards fault-tolerant quantum computing.
+We demonstrate by numerical simulations that our scheme is at least an order of magnitude more resource-efficient over all previous proposals in photonic platforms, allowing us to achieve a record-high loss threshold among existing CV and hybrid approaches.
+We discuss its realization not only in all-photonic platforms but also in other hybrid platforms including superconducting and trapped-ion systems, which allows us to find various efficient routes towards fault-tolerant quantum computing.